j-hannes/snap-tutorial/README.md

 fundamental knowledge in web development.
-Ideally you have already developed in PHP or Ruby or even frameworks of 'real' programming languages like Java (JEE) or C++ (ASP.NET) etc., so you are familiar with concepts of distributed programs (client server / SOA) but at least you should know the basics of web
-development: HTML and CSS as this will be used throughout as 'front end' markup language without further explanation.
+Ideally you have already developed in PHP or Ruby or even frameworks of 'real' programming languages like Java (JEE) or C++ (ASP.NET) etc., so you are familiar with concepts of distributed programs (stateless, client server, SOA) but at least you should know the basics of web development: HTML and CSS as this will be used throughout as 'front end' markup language without further explanation.
 In case you are not, there exists plenty of good learning resources.
 [W3schools](http://www.w3schools.com) might be a good place to start with.
 JavaScript can of course be integrated as front end language for Snap applications (while Haskell is the back end language) to spice things up, but is not necessary.

 The second thing that is more or less necessary to develop Snap web applications is fundamental of Haskell.
 Basics (Haskell type system, higher